-When Penn & Teller started their show Fool Us (you had to go on to try and fool Penn & Teller, 2 of the most famous and best magicians in the world), I was first in line.
-You can see my attempt on my video page.
-This was from the first series in the UK, broadcast on ITV in 2021.
+When Penn & Teller started their show Fool Us (you had to go on to try and fool Penn & Teller, 2 of the most famous and best magicians in the world), I was first in line back in 2011.
+Then, in 2022 I tried again.
+This time in Las Vegas.
+Here is my attempt to fool 2 very famous magicians…

 David Blaine.
 In a twist to all the TV stage magicians, Blaine brought magic to the streets.
 No big boxes or flashy assistants, David performed card tricks, coin magic and other small illusions to normal people on the streets rather than in a studio.
 Also, his shows focused more on the reaction of the person he was doing the trick with rather than the trick itself.
 No funny lines or comedy asides, it was all about showing a piece of magic and waiting for the person to respond.
 Sounds simple and straight forward, but back in 1997, this was revolutionary and changed the face of magic on TV.

 David Blaine is estimated to have a net worth of $40 million.